Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-ZV4gjWn8uCg.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: Are you tired of answering the same questions every day?
 https://www.youtube.com/watch?v=ZV4gjWn8uCg
+This question was possibly duplicated with a more recent answer: [May 4th, 2021 Livestream Q&A: You have to answer everything like 8 times?](./yt-Ak3zLYWXuDk.md) [https://www.youtube.com/watch?v=Ak3zLYWXuDk](https://www.youtube.com/watch?v=Ak3zLYWXuDk)

 ### Topics
 * [Coffee Stainers > Jace](../topics/coffee-stainers/jace.md)